 Oak-Hickory Historic District

-Favorite thing: My daughter drove me down West Oak so I could take pictures of this collection of historic homes.
+Favorite thing: If a town has a list of historic homes, I like to go and take photos of them.
+In Denton they have such a list.
+My daughter drove me down West Oak so I could take pictures of this collection of historic homes.
 Victorian architectural themes prevail, but the neighborhood presents a fairly eclectic mix of architectural styles.
 Established in 1986, the district has the largest concentration of Historic Landmark Designations in the City.
 I have picked one photo illustrating each of the styles and copied the description of each style from the Historic District website.

 Photo 1 - Classic Revival is like the government buildings - Symmetrical with simple geometric forms.
 They often have colossal pedimented porticos flanked by a series of pilasters